 For the campaign, Apple brought in Errol Morris, a highly regarded documentary filmmaker known for having interview subjects look directly into the camera lens when speaking.
 He employed this technique for the “Switch” campaign to make the ads feel more personal and authentic.

-As a result, the ads felt like you were having a real conversation with a person about their reason for jumping to Mac.
+As a result, the ads seemed like you were engaging in a real conversation with a person about their reason for jumping to Mac.

 Later ads in the series included celebrities as well.
 However, none made an impact quite like Feiss, who was a friend of Morris’ son, Hamilton Morris.
 In the ad, she tells a story of how her dad’s PC ate her homework.